December 8 2022 | 14 Min Read

 A typical 3PL will hand you a fixed TMS that can’t readily be refined or enhanced.
 The instant a storm hits (whether figurative or literal) or the tide of an ever-fluctuating carrier market nudges your technology out of alignment, that seamless technology begins to actively work against good decision-making.
 (For a cool story about just how stupidly brilliant technology can be, don’t eat Stan.)

 Way back when IL2000 opened its doors for business, we took a different approach.
 We set about designing and building our own TMS technology — a tool we could optimize to meet the unique needs of each client.
-When shifts in the logistics landscape dictate a shift to a new logic or workflow, we recalibrate your technology so that it remains as accurate and reliable as ever.
+When logistics landscape shifts dictate a new logic or workflow, we recalibrate your technology so that it remains as accurate and reliable as ever.

 Processes reexamined